sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Composer
 ########

-Simply add a (development-time) dependency on ``phpunit/phpunit`` to your project's ``composer.json`` file if you use `Composer <https://getcomposer.org/>`_ to manage the dependencies of your project:
+Add a (development-time) dependency on ``phpunit/phpunit`` to your project's ``composer.json`` file if you use `Composer <https://getcomposer.org/>`_ to manage the dependencies of your project: